Sadia Imam: Early life

 Sadia Imam was born in Rawalpindi, Punjab, Pakistan.
-She is a Pakistani television presenter, actress and model.
+She is a Pakistani television presenter, actress, and model.
 She has appeared in commercials, dramas, and music videos.

+Personal life

+Sadia Imam married Adnan Haider in 2013.
+Sadia's key to a perfect marriage reportedly is... "as in a chess game, getting your way with a life partner requires time and patience".
+She is a Shia Muslim.

 Career

-Sadia has starred in several famous dramas such as Jab Jab Dil Miley, Colony 52, Dorhi, Tapish, Anokha Bandhan, Aangan Bhar Chandni, Koonj and Aasman.
-She is one of the most popular stars in the Media right now, and also performs as a Model for famous fashion houses.
-Regarded as one of the most dashing models on the ramp, Sadia is also a very good actor, and also did a comic role in a guest appearance she made on popular ARY Digital drama serial Mai Aur Tum.
-Since her return from Germany she started working with GEO TV and HUM in their upcoming serials, and she is currently also a TV Host for the Samaa TV Show 'Samaa Kay Mehmaan' where she interviews celebrities and famous faces of Pakistan.
+Sadia has starred in several famous dramas, such as Jab Jab Dil Miley, Colony 52, Dorhi, Tapish, Anokha Bandhan, Aangan Bhar Chandni, Koonj, and Aasman.
+She is one of the most popular stars in the media right now, and she also performs as a model for famous fashion houses.
+Regarded as one of the most dashing models on the ramp, Sadia is also a very good actor and also did a comic role in a guest appearance she made on the popular ARY Digital drama serial Mai Aur Tum.
+Since her return from Germany, she has started working with GEO TV and HUM TV on their upcoming serials, and she is currently also a TV host for the Samaa TV show 'Samaa Kay Mehmaan' where she interviews celebrities and famous faces of Pakistan.